MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/virtual-wan-network-topology.md

 - Azure Firewall Manager supports deployment of Azure Firewall in the Virtual WAN hub, known as secured virtual hub.
 For more information, see the [Azure Firewall Manager overview](/azure/firewall-manager/overview) for secured virtual hubs and the latest [constraints](/azure/firewall-manager/overview#known-issues).

 - Virtual WAN hub-to-hub traffic that goes through Azure Firewall in both source hubs and target hubs (secured virtual hubs) is supported when you enable routing intent and policies.
-For more information, see [Use cases for Virtual WAN Hub routing intent and routing policies](/azure/virtual-wan/how-to-routing-policies#use-cases).
+For more information, see [Use cases for Virtual WAN hub routing intent and routing policies](/azure/virtual-wan/how-to-routing-policies#use-cases).

 - The Virtual WAN portal experience requires that all Virtual WAN resources deploy together into the same resource group.